 Being a new Mumma can be tough and one of the things that can make it even more tricky is getting breastfeeding right and the worry about supply etc.

-Please do not swap out the Brewer’s yeast for instant dried yeast, or nutritional yeast – they are not the same!
-You can find Brewer’s yeast in health food shops, on line or in supermarkets that sell home brew kits (I got mine from Big W this time)
+Do not swap out the Brewer’s yeast for instant dried yeast, or nutritional yeast – they are not the same!
+You can find Brewer’s yeast in health food shops, on line or in supermarkets that sell home brew kits.

-Please remember that I am not a qualified medical professional, so if you are struggling with feeding or milk supply, please make sure you call the Breastfeeding Support places in your area or seek help in person from a qualified Lactation Consultant!!
+**I am not a qualified breastfeeding professional, so if you are struggling with feeding or milk supply, please make sure you call the Breastfeeding Support places in your area or seek help in person from a qualified Lactation Consultant**

 See below the recipe for a more gluten intolerant friendly option.